ric2b/confidential-debt-simplification/README.md

 If a user has no invitation (such as the owner), the responsability falls on the group server owner.

 ### About non-repudiation
+An important question to have is "Can a user claim the server forged something in his name?"
+A user that owed money might feel inclined to claim that a transaction was forged and that he doesn't owe it.
+Sure, since it's probably a group of friends this is unlikely, but the system should still prevent such claims.

+So what prevents a user from doing it?

+Remember those random numbers that identify users?
+They're actually 2048bit RSA public keys.
+RSA is a type of [asymmetric cryptography](asymmetric cryptography) that is widely used.
+The user holds the private key and this means users can digitally sign messages.
+Since only they hold the private keys the signatures prove they were the ones that created a certaing message (like asking the server to record a new loan to another user).

+The servers themselves also have RSA keys, so that the servers also cannot repudiate certain messages (like proving a user was accepted into the group, in case the group server owner decides to delete the user from it's records because he owes him a lot of money)

+In short, every entity involved in the system will hold RSA keys and signatures are used in pretty much every action.

 ### This seems way too hard to use...